Peru:

 Bible, camera, hat in backpack, and carry that on plane with you, in case luggage is lost.

-Suitcases; 70 lbs. per suit case: 2 suitcases allowed internationally - only 1 suit case
+Suitcases; 50 lbs. per suit case: 2 suitcases allowed internationally - only 1 suit case

 allowed for domestic flights (to Iquitos).
+Some airlines will honor your 2 suitcases straight through

 Mark all of your teams suitcases with the same bright color using yarn, ribbon etc….